eviefp/eviefp.github.io/site/pages/about.md

 (type theory, lambda calculus, abstract algebra, etc.).

 I have more than 7 years of experience in leading teams as either Team Lead or **Engineering Manager**.
-During this time, I have've been responsible for
+During this time, I have been responsible for

 🗨️ **People**: Handle recruitment, hold 1on1s, make sure everyone is productive, happy, and heard.